iterative/dvc.org/static/docs/user-guide/contributing.md

 Message types:

 - *component* - name of a component that this patch is affecting.
-Use `dvc` in a general case.
+Use `dvc` in a general case
-- _short description_ - short description of the patch.
+- _short description_ - short description of the patch
-- _long description_ - If needed, longer message describing the patch in more
+- _long description_ - if needed, longer message describing the patch in more
-  details.
+  details
-- _github issue id_ - An id of the Github issue that this patch is addressing.
+- _github issue id_ - id of the GitHub issue that this patch is addressing

 Example: